sachinjain9910/online_fruit_order/README.md

 ****** CI/CD PIPELINE ******

-The project includes a full CI pipeline and a mock CD pipeline using GitLab CI.
+The project includes a full CI pipeline and a mock CD pipeline using GitHub CI.

 Pipeline stages: